Strata of discriminantal arrangements: Codimension two strata having multiplicity 3

 Now we are ready for the main result of this section.
-It describes the codimension 2 strata of discriminantal arrangements having multiplicity 3 and shows absence of codimension 2 strata having multiplicity 4 (with obvious exceptions).
+It describes the codimension 2 strata of discriminantal arrangements having the multiplicity 3 and shows an absence of codimension 2 strata having the multiplicity 4 (with obvious exceptions).